LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-best-practices.md

 <h3>Avoid Unload event listeners</h3>

 Some developer treat the <span class="code-word">Unload</span> event as a callback.
-This is extremely unreliable because the <span class="code-word">Unload</span> event does not fire in many typical unload situations especially on mobile.
-Listening for <span class="code-word">Unload</span> event  can prevent browser optimizations like the Back-Forward Cache.
+This is extremely unreliable because this event does not fire in many typical unload situations especially on mobile.
+Listening for <span class="code-word">Unload</span> event  can prevent browser optimizations like the <a class="link" href="https://web.dev/bfcache/" target="_blank" rel="noopener">Back-Forward Cache</a>.
 Consider using the <span class="code-word">pagehide</span> event or <span class="code-word">visibilitychange</span> events instead.

 <h3>Avoid requesting for user location on page load</h3>